256J.31 Applicant and participant rights and county agency responsibilities.

 Subd.
 4. Participant's right to notice.
 A county agency must give a participant written notice of all adverse actions affecting the participant including payment reductions, suspensions, terminations, and use of protective, vendor, or two-party payments.
-The notice of adverse action must be on a form prescribed or approved by the commissioner and must be mailed to the last known mailing address provided by the participant.
+The notice of adverse action must be on a form prescribed or approved by the commissioner, must be understandable at a seventh grade reading level, and must be mailed to the last known mailing address provided by the participant.
+A notice written in English must include the Department of Human Services language block and must be sent to every applicable participant.
 The county agency must state on the notice of adverse action the action it intends to take, the reasons for the action, the participant's right to appeal the action, the conditions under which assistance can be continued pending an appeal decision, and the related consequences of the action.

 Subd.
 5. Mailing of notice.
-The notice of adverse action shall be issued according to paragraphs (a) to (c).
+The notice of adverse action shall be issued according to paragraphs (a) to (d).

-(a) A county agency shall mail a notice of adverse action at least ten days before the effective date of the adverse action, except as provided in paragraphs (b) and (c).
+(a) A notice of adverse action must be mailed at least ten days before the effective date of the adverse action, except as provided in paragraphs (b) to (d).

-(c) A county agency shall mail a notice of adverse action before or on the effective date of the adverse action when the county agency:
+(b) A notice of adverse action must be mailed no later than four working days before the end of the month when the county agency:

-(2) is informed of the death of a participant or the payee;
+(1) is informed of the death of the only caregiver or payee in an assistance unit;

-(7) verifies that a member of an assistance unit has been placed in foster care, and the provisions of section 256J.13, subdivision 2, paragraph (c), clause (2), do not apply;
+(5) verifies that a member of an assistance unit has been removed from the home as a result of a judicial determination or placed in foster care, and the provisions of section 256J.13, subdivision 2, paragraph (c), clause (2), do not apply; or

 Subd.
 6. Appeal rights.
 An applicant, participant, or former participant has the right to request a fair hearing when aggrieved by an action or inaction of a county agency.
 A request for a fair hearing and rights pending a fair hearing are set as specified in section 256J.40.